-Iran's construction of a gas centrifuge-based uranium enrichment facility is currently the main source of proliferation concern.
+Iran's nuclear program has generated widespread concern that Tehran is pursuing nuclear weapons.
+Tehran's construction of gas centrifuge uranium enrichment facilities is currently the main source of proliferation concern.
 Gas centrifuges enrich uranium by spinning uranium hexafluoride gas at high speeds to increase the concentration of the uranium-235 isotope.
 Such centrifuges can produce both low-enriched uranium (LEU), which can be used in nuclear power reactors, and highly enriched uranium (HEU), which is one of the two types of fissile material used in nuclear weapons.
 HEU can also be used as fuel in certain types of nuclear reactors.
-Iran also has a uranium-conversion facility, which converts uranium oxide into several compounds, including uranium hexafluoride.
+Iran also has a uranium conversion facility, which converts uranium oxide into several compounds, including uranium hexafluoride.
 Tehran claims that it wants to produce LEU for its current and future power reactors.